Nexedi/dream/readme.rst

 Documentation
 =================

-Documentation for ManPy. can be found in this repo in the root directory.
+Documentation for ManPy can be found in this repo in the root directory.

 =================
 Acknowledgements